ManticoreGamesInc/CC-Cinematic-Shot/README.md

 For game-play moments, cinematic sequences should be triggered with events by setting the **PlayOnEvent** property.
 At the given game-play moment a server script should call `Events.BroadcastToPlayer()`.
 If all players should see the cinematic at the same time use `Events.BroadcastToAllPlayers()` instead.

 See the Core API for more info about events.

+## Credits

+Minor changes were made, but the credit goes to standardcombo for the base component.